 Albert B. Corey Prize

 The Albert B. Corey Prize, awarded for the first time in 1967, is sponsored jointly by the American Historical Association and the Canadian Historical Association.
 This biennial prize is awarded in even numbered years for the best book on Canadian-American relations or on the history of both countries.
 The prize was approved in 1963 by the Councils of both Associations in honor of Albert B. Corey (1898–1963), one-time chair of the American section of the AHA-CHA Joint Committee, who first proposed such an award to encourage the study of Canadian-US relations.
 The awarding of the prize was formally ratified in 1966, after funding for the prize was secured.
+See the list of past recipients.

 The prize will next be awarded in January 2015 at the annual meeting of the American Historical Association for the best book dealing with the history of Canadian-American relations or the history of both countries.
 The general rules for submission are: